Brighton and Hove: Stanmer village and Stanmer park

 In this area to the north east of Coldean are two further valleys.
 The first is occupied by Stanmer village, a village with much historical value.
 The upper village street has eighteen flint cottages, with colourful gardens.
 The church was reconstructed in 1838, but the date of the original church can be guessed from the two huge and knotty yews in the churchyard.
 Next to the church is a pond, which although often unkempt, is probably the reason why Stanmer is so called, as "stan mere" is likely to derive from the Saxon "stony pool".^{:312} Between the church and the barn is a Tudor well 252 feet deep and a wooden donkey wheel, like that at Saddlescombe, contained within a flint well-house.
 The well was in use until mains water was installed in 1900.

 Stanmer Woods were transformed in the 18th century after the Pelhams, later Earls of Chichester, had bought them.
 They planted a circle of woods along the hill-tops surrounding the dry valley in which the village lay and more shaws and clumps were scattered within.
 In 2007 the City Council took the initiative after the recent retirement of the Park's farming tenant and opened up all the closed woods and pasture fields to public access.
 The paths, gates and benches the council made are all popular with Brighton residents and beyond.

 The largest plantation is called the Great Wood and has acquired many of the plants of ancient woodland, some by planting and some have made their own way there.
-Under the council's control there has been much imaginative new planting too: "The trees are laid out alphabetically, with Acer and Betula at the lower east end and Ulmus and Zelkova high up to the west"., and on the lawns behind the House is a gigantic Blue Atlas Cedar with several slighter companions.
+Under the council's control there has been new planting: "The trees are laid out alphabetically, with Acer and Betula at the lower east end and Ulmus and Zelkova high up to the west".
+On the lawns behind the House is a large Blue Atlas Cedar with several smaller companions.

 The next valley is occupied by the University of Sussex, which opened in 1961.
 In 2021, it is the place of study of over 16,000 students.
 The Brighton and Hove City border is surrounded by the large Falmer parish in this area.